tts/hkidistricts/streets.md

 write.csv(districts, "districts.csv", row.names = FALSE, quote = FALSE)
 ```

-In the following dict comprehension where I define a dictionary, I tried
+In the dict comprehension where I define a dictionary, I tried to define
-to define *skip the first row* because that’s the column name.
-I did not
+*skip the first row* because that’s the column name.
+This did not
-succeed so I check the string value in the outer loop.
+succeed so I check the string value in the outer loop instead.

 ``` python
 districts = {y: y + ', Helsinki, Finland' for y in [x for x in open('districts.csv').read().split('\n') if x ] if y != "kaupunginosa" }
 ```

-By trial and error I realized that two districts do not have any streets
+Then, by trial and error, I realized that two districts do not have any
-with the type `drive` so I needed to delete their keys.
-Otherwise the
+streets with the type `drive` so I needed to delete their keys,
-code breaks.
-Proper error handling would be the answer here (I say to
+otherwise the code breaks.
+Proper error handling would be the answer
-myself).
+here (I say to myself).

 The core functionality of the plotting code below is verbatim from the
 subroutine